 I have a unique relationship with country music.
 It ebbs and flows in and out of my life in a beautiful way.
 My grandpa (my hero) played the fiddle in a country music band.
 My mother loathed country music.
 My father was indifferent and it was only later in life that I discovered he loved Janis Joplin and saw Stevie Ray Vaughan perform live in a tiny club in Dallas before he was a name …. we can definitely blame my adoration of blues and live music on my poppa.

 Isn’t it interesting how our musical appetites shift based on who we spend time with?
 Boyfriends in middle and high school listened to country but in college and beyond, most didn’t.
-The man in my most significant relationship did not want to listen to country music so country became a tilde in my musical life.
+The man in my most significant relationship did not want to listen to country music so country became an ellipses in my musical life.

 One lonely pandemic morning, I woke up thinking of the song “The Dance” by John Michael Montgomery and ditched my whole yoga class plan and made a class around country music.